ishwarij98/ishwarij98/README.md

 - **TypeScript Mastery**: Enhancing code quality with type-safe JavaScript.
 - **Firebase Integration**: Powering apps with real-time databases and authentication.
-- **Mobile Innovation**: Developing cross-platform apps with React Native.
+- **App Innovation**: Developing cross-platform apps with React Native.
 - **Open Source Contributions**: Collaborating on impactful projects to grow and give back.
 - **Tech Trendsetter**: Staying ahead of the curve with Next.js, GraphQL, and cloud technologies.